While it is not common in our society, the lactating man is a genuine phenomenon. Lactation can occur spontaneously, or it can be induced.

 I Think It's Wonderful.
-Women's Don't Have to Bear All the Burden.
+Women Don't Have to Bear All the Burden.

-"For far too long men's bodies were only thought of for reproductive means and possibly protective means.
-But in today's societies men don't have to play a "protective" role.
-When I realized the purpose of mammary glands in mammals I realized that the purpose is to support and nurture the young.
-So a man can breast feed his babies which makes men's roles in the child rearing process somewhat equalized.
+"For far too long, men's bodies were only thought of for reproductive means and possibly protective means.
+But in today's societies, men don't have to play a "protective" role.
+When I realized the purpose of mammary glands in mammals, I realized that the purpose is to support and nurture the young.
+So a man can breastfeed his babies, making men's roles in the child-rearing process somewhat equalized.
 I've known that the desire to have children happens almost equally in both men and women.
 So why not the ability to nurture and take of the young?
-A man being able to breast feed his babies is nature's way of protecting the species."
+A man being able to breastfeed his babies is nature's way of protecting the species."

 Male Lactation - It's an Experience Worth Having.

 "My journey began with herbs (Dong Quai, Kwao Krua, fenugreek, and dandelion root) which quickly established some breast tissue ( 3 months).
-Went from a Tanner 0 to a 2, and this peaked around 3 months (a good thing, considering I didn't want large breast, nor am I into presenting other than male).
+I went from a Tanner 0 to a 2, which peaked around three months (a good thing, considering I didn't want large breasts, nor am I into presenting other than male).

-Also, I began focusing on lactation foods (watercress, red clover, carrots, avocados, alfalfa, walnuts, etc).
-Then began using a Medela pump, which wasn't consistent at first, but after 2 months I began getting Oxytocin release from the stimulation and got addicted.
+Also, I began focusing on lactation foods (watercress, red clover, carrots, avocados, alfalfa, walnuts, etc.).
+Then began using a Medela pump, which wasn't consistent at first, but after two months, I started getting Oxytocin release from the stimulation and got addicted.
 I used the pump twice a day.

-Breast have swelled to 4" greater than band size but found these awesome t-shirts for gynecomastia compression t-shirts, which hide the bulge.
+Breasts have swelled to 4" greater than band size, but I found these awesome t-shirts for gynecomastia compression t-shirts hide the bulge.